Lesbian literature: 1950 to 1970: Pulp fiction and beyond

 In the 1950s, parts of French author Violette leDuc's novel Ravages were censored because they contained explicit lesbian passages.
 The deleted passages were published in the 1960s as Therese and Isabelle and made into the 1968 film of same title.

 Jane Rule's Desert of the Heart was able to break out of the pulp fiction category when it was published as a hardback by Macmillan Canada in 1964.
 Several publishers turned it down beforehand however, with one telling Rule, "If this book isn't pornographic, what's the point of printing it?...if you can write in the dirty parts we'll take it but otherwise no".
 The novel was loosely adapted into the 1985 film Desert Hearts.

 When publishing her novel Mrs. Stevens Hears the Mermaids Singing in 1965, the novelist May Sarton feared that writing openly about lesbianism would lead to a diminution of the previously established value of her work.
 "The fear of homosexuality is so great that it took courage to write Mrs. Stevens Hears the Mermaids Singing," she said, "to write a novel about a woman homosexual who is not a sex maniac, a drunkard, a drug-taker, or in any way repulsive, to portray a homosexual who is neither pitiable nor disgusting, without sentimentality ..."

 The first English contemporary novelist to come out as a lesbian was Maureen Duffy, whose 1966 book Microcosm explored the subcultures of lesbian bars.

-A Japanese novel with a substantial lesbian component is Beauty and Sadness (1961–63) by Nobel laureate Yasunari Kawabata.
-The story is about a female painter, Otoko Ueno, and her relationship with her jealous lesbian lover, Keiko Sakami.
+Also in 1966, June Arnold's first novel Applesauce was published by McGraw Hill.
+It received mixed reviews due to its experimental style, and Arnold believed that critics misunderstood the feminist and lesbian themes.
+Applesauce received broader recognition when it was republished in 1977 by Daughters, Inc., an independent press Arnold cofounded to support the development of a uniquely lesbian feminist avant-garde aesthetic.